Siddhartcoding/Todo-app-redux/README.md

-Certainly!
-Below is a sample README file based on the provided code snippets:

 Personal Todo App
 This is a simple Todo application built using React and Redux.
 It allows users to add, remove, toggle completion status, and filter todos based on their completion status and search term.